markcaron/soccer-drills/drills/_template.md

 ## --------------------------------------------------------------------------

 1. Change Drill_Name to the title of your drill in the YAML above
+2. Edit the author.
+If the drill is common knowledge use "Unknown"
-2. Edit the rest of the YAML above, like `type`, `ages`, `setup`, etc.
+3. Edit the rest of the YAML above, like `type`, `ages`, `setup`, etc.
   - Note: we've provided all the options for each, so you just have to prune any that don't apply
-3. Change the main heading # Drill_Name to the title of your drill
+4. Change the main heading # Drill_Name to the title of your drill
-4. Add / remove other headings and sections as needed.
+5. Add / remove other headings and sections as needed.
-5. Remove this comment block
+6. Remove this comment block

 -->